Valedyn/Octosil/README.md

 # Octosil

 ## What is Octosil?
-Octosil is an open-source Java program in its extremely early stages being developed by me and a couple of my colleagues as a personal project.
+Octosil is an open-source Java program in its extremely early stages being developed quite irregularly by me and a couple of my colleagues as a personal project.
+It's a calendar program, where you can note down specific tasks which need to be done on specific days.

-We're still deciding on what this program is going to be, but we have come up with a couple of ideas already:

-video player,
-music player,
-general media player (video player and music player in one program), text editor, note/task creation program, calendar (that will give you the ability to make notes for specific days, or make reminders... etc.), more TBD;

 <h3>FAQ:</h3>
 Q: When did the team decide to begin creating this project?